 - Monitor: position at least 20″ away from eyes, angled 10-20 degrees down such that the entire screen is at the same focal distance.
 Minimize glare by angling away from sources of outside light & fluorescents.
 Screen should be sharp, bright & stable.

-Ergonomic practices in the office have been found to improve productivity, engagement & process flow while reducing errors, turnover & non-accidental injuries.
+Ergonomic office practices in the office have been found to improve productivity, engagement & process flow while reducing errors, turnover & non-accidental injuries.
 A Gallup study showed that up to 77% of workers are afflicted by chronic conditions and have an above-average BMI.
-Can you afford not to implement ergonomic practices into your workplace design?
+Can you afford not to implement ergonomic office practices into your workplace strategy?

 - Performance: what demands does a position regularly place on the employee?
 Develop task-oriented performance goals and identify risk hazards in routine responsibilities.